-After months of searching for a solution, they found a doctor who’d perform a risky surgery.
+After months of searching for a solution, they found a doctor who’d perform a risky surgery on the Havana Brown.

-His surgery was scheduled for July 2018 and went off without a hitch.
+So his surgery was scheduled for July 2018, going off without a hitch.

-Afterwards he would stay at the vet for unique physical therapy every week, only returning to his foster home on the weekends.
+Afterwards he stayed at the vet for unique physical therapy every week; only returning to his foster home on the weekends.

 “Acorn is very shy so this will be a tough process.
 Please keep Acorn in your thoughts today.”

-Now, in the fall of 2018, Acorn has made an amazing turn around.
+Most importantly, in the fall of 2018, Acorn made an amazing turn around.

-Acorn is not only a 1 in a million cat, he is the first cat to utilize the underwater treadmill during his rehabilitation!
+Acorn is not just a 1-in-a-million Havana Brown cat.
+Because he is the first cat to utilize the underwater treadmill during his rehabilitation!

-Acorn even loves hanging out with the families children and dog; such a difference from the scared and damaged soul he once was.
+Acorn even loved hanging out with the families children.
+Surprisingly, even their dog!
+It was quite a difference from the scared and damaged soul he once was.

 Way to go Acorn!!!

-Thank you to everyone that helped in the hoarding situation, endless hours helping the animals in your areas and the support provided for them all!
+Thank you to everyone that helped in the hoarding situation.
+But not to forget the endless hours helping the animals in your areas and the support provided for them all!

 REMEMBER: ADOPT, DON’T SHOP; FOSTERING SAVES LIVES & SPAY AND NEUTER!